rcarroll901/simple-airflow-criminal-justice-etl/README.md

 **demo:** [Airflow Salted Dag Workflow Demonstration](https://drive.google.com/file/d/1NCba2v2u3mYdKWAANYTHeYgOoQWJZXER/view?usp=sharing)

-After completing the assignment, I decided to give an hour to building a `PythonSaltedLocalOperator` (I'm terrible at naming things) as a child class of `PythonIdempatomicFileOperator` with a lot of success.
+After completing the extended operator, I decided to give an hour to building a `PythonSaltedLocalOperator` (I'm terrible at naming things) as a child class of `PythonIdempatomicFileOperator` with a lot of success.
 Compared to the above examples, it looks like this: